Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: The data

-This $g^0_0(t)$ wave is quite complicated but also a very interesting one for hadron spectroscopy, since it couples to the much debated scalar-isoscalar resonances.
+This $g^0_0(t)$ wave is quite complicated but also a very interesting one for hadron spectroscopy, since it couples to the much-debated scalar-isoscalar resonances.
 Data for both the modulus $\vert g_0^0\vert$ and the phase $\phi^0_0$ exist in the physical region and are shown in Fig.~\ref{fig:g00data}.
-Actually both data sets extend up to 2.4 GeV, but we only show them up to 2 GeV, since above that energy we will use Regge parameterizations.
+Although data for both observables extend up to 2.4 GeV, we only show them up to 2 GeV, since above that energy we will use Regge parameterizations.

-Note that in the right panels of Fig.~\ref{fig:g00data} we also show data on the phase below $K \bar K$ threshold, coming from $\pi\pi$ elastic scattering in scalar isoscalar channel.
-Watson's Final State Theorem \cite{Watson:1952ji} tells us that in the $\pi\pi$ scattering elastic regime this is also the \pipikk phase.
+Note that in the lower panel of Fig.~\ref{fig:g00data} we also show data on the phase below $K \bar K$ threshold, coming from $\pi\pi$ elastic scattering in the scalar-isoscalar channel.
+Watson's theorem \cite{Watson:1952ji} tells us that in the $\pi\pi$ scattering elastic regime this is also the \pipikk phase.
 Since multi-pion states have not been observed in $\pi\pi$ scattering below the $K \bar K$ threshold, this phase shift is in practice the same as that of \pipikk below threshold.

-There are clearly several incompatible data sets in different parts of the inelastic regime.
-Some of them will be discarded based on physical shortcomings, like Watson's Theorem.
-However, for the modulus two distinct sets can be seen: on the one hand the Argonne and Brookhaven I data, which are roughly compatible, and on the other hand, the Brookhaven II set.
-In \cite{Pelaez:2016tgi} we studied them both and we were able to find constrained fits describing either one of them, satisfying simultaneously the dispersive representation.
+There are several incompatible data sets in different parts of the inelastic regime and some of them will be discarded based on physical shortcomings, like Watson's theorem.
+However, for the modulus two distinct sets can be seen: on the one hand the Argonne and Brookhaven I data, which are roughly compatible, and, on the other hand, the Brookhaven II set.
+In \cite{Pelaez:2016tgi} we studied them both and we were able to find constrained fits describing either one of them while satisfying simultaneously the dispersive representation, although the combined solution of Argonne and Brookhaven I seemed slightly favored.
 Of course, that was done with a fixed \pik input, and here we will complete that analysis constraining simultaneously \pik and \pipikk.
-Thus we want to analyze dispersively again the two different $g^0_0$ incompatible sets.
-To this end it is more convenient to separate the whole inelastic fit range into two Regions, as follows:
+Thus we will analyze dispersively again the two different $g^0_0$ incompatible sets, referring by default to the combined solution in the main text, and explaining the alternative one in~\ref{app:g00alt}.
+To this end it is more convenient to separate the whole inelastic fit range into two regions, as follows:

 \begin{enumerate} \item[I)] Region I, extending from $\sqrt{t_{min,I}}=2m_K$ up to $\sqrt{t_{max,I}}=1.47\,$GeV.
-As shown in \ref{app:Applicability}, this region lies within the applicability of Roy-Steiner equations and will be constrained to satisfy dispersion relations in section \ref{sec:CFDpipiKK} below.
+As shown in \ref{app:Applicability}, this region lies within the applicability domain of Roy-Steiner equations and will be constrained to satisfy dispersion relations in section \ref{sec:CFDpipiKK} below.